 COVID-19 has profoundly affected the economy and induced tremendous uncertainty in financial markets.
 Governments adopted different kinds of social distancing policies to control the pandemic spread, especially in the first wave and the fever period of COVID (February to April 2020).
 These social distancing rules and lockdowns effectively influenced the working environment and firms' performance (among all Koren and Peto, 2020).
 Fastgrowing literature asserts that firms with less labor constraint in the lockdown-restricted situation featured better performance (Bretscher et al., 2020), as firms with more flexibility in their workforce are expected to be less financially vulnerable in such situations since they are less likely to face additional costs due to lockdowns and social distancing rules.
-Koren and Peto (2020) propose different dimensions of firms' workplace flexibility that were important in explaining asset price fluctuations in response to the COVID-19 shock (Pagano et al., 2023).
+Koren and Peto (2020) propose different dimensions of firms' workplace flexibility that played an important role in their cost of production as well as asset price fluctuations in response to the COVID-19 shock (Pagano et al., 2023).